-Tvedt’s three award-winning documentaries about the role of water on societies’ development have been shown in 150 countries, they have been bought by the National Geographic, Al Jazeera, Al Arabia, Discovery and NETFLIX networks and used in teaching programs at universities all over the world.
-The video-clips used on this web-page have been taken from these documentaries.
+Tvedt’s three award-winning documentaries about the role of water on societies’ development have been shown in 150 countries, they have been bought by the National Geographic, Al Jazeera, Al Arabia, Discovery and NETFLIX networks, several national TV-stations and been used in teaching programs at universities all over the world.
+Below are the all the episodes of all the three documentaries and several shorter video-clips taken from these documentaries.

 The Nile Quest

-Tvedt tells the fascinating story of the longest, most mythical and politically intriguing river in the world.
-It depicts a river of beauty journeying upstream from its mouth to its sources.
-It shows the peoples and animals that live in its basin and analyses the power struggle that currently takes place regarding control of the river.
+Tvedt tells the political, economic and cultural story of the longest, most mythical and politically intriguing river in the world.
+It also depicts a river of beauty journeying upstream from its mouth to its sources.
+It analyses the power struggle that currently takes place regarding control of the river, especially the long-term background to the struggle over the Renaissance Dam.
 Read more.

 - Episode 1: The River of History